Parent page: Altium NEXUS Server

 If the database Parts Source is enabled for use in the NEXUS Server, but the Altium Parts Provider service is not, the company's custom parts database will be the sole source of Manufacturer/Supplier information in Altium NEXUS, when signed in to the NEXUS Server.

-This can be seen in various areas of the Altium NEXUS software, including:
+This can be seen in the Add Part Choices dialog, which can be accessed in various areas of the Altium NEXUS software, including:

-Parts Database information sourced through the Custom Database Parts Provider service, including localized Pricing and Quantity data, is available to the ActiveBOM document.
+Parts Database information sourced through the Custom Database Parts Provider service, including localized Pricing and Quantity data, is added via in the Add Part Choices dialog.

 A Word About...Supplier Preferences